The railroad was graded in 1888, however wouldn't build the line until 1904, when the Sioux Falls to Colton portion was built.

 The line currently connects to a spur in Wentworth, and is known as the Madison Subdivision.

-The photo above is an overview from the south end.
+The photo above is an overview of the bridge.
+It can easily be accessed from the surrounding park.

 |Upstream||IC Big Sioux River Bridge|